MicrosoftDocs/VBA-Docs/excel/Concepts/programming-for-the-single-document-interface-in-excel.md

 9. On the  **Processes** tab scroll down until you see **Excel.exe**.
 Be aware that although you opened two occurrences of Excel, the two workbooks are contained in the same single instance of Excel.

 To see how SDI and MDI work inside of an instance of Excel, perform the following steps.

-### To compare the number of Excel instances for MDI and SDI interfaces:
+### To compare the number of Excel instances for MDI and SDI interfaces

 1. On the Windows Start menu, choose Excel 2010.